buswedg/Udacity/Data Analyst Nanodegree/P2 Analyzing the NYC Subway Dataset/ND_Project2.md

 The mean ridership for the rain group is higher than the non-rain group, however ridership datapoints for the rain group also have greater standard deviation than the non-rain group.
-Below forms the test for statistically significant difference between mean ridership of the two groups.
+Below forms the test for statistically significant difference between the distribution of ridership between the two groups.

 ```python